Most ads fail for a boring reason: people don’t believe you fast enough.

 …you remove multiple micro-frictions at once.

 This matters more in multi-market accounts where the wrong link (or wrong language) is a trust killer.
 People can forgive a mediocre creative.
-They don’t forgive “this looks like a scam” signals.
+They don’t forgive signals that look misleading or careless.

 Think of author comments as a small, repeatable set of patterns.